 Our laboratory provides testing to verify tissue culture cell line identity for basic science researchers.

 Information given about the parties being tested is strictly confidential and will not be released to anyone without your written authorization.

-The Human DNA Identification Laboratory is accredited by the ANAB/ISO 17025:2017.
+The Human DNA Identification Laboratory is accredited by the ANAB/ISO 17025:2017 for Forensic DNA testing.
 The Director is boarded by the American Board of Pathologists in the areas of Anatomic and Clinical Pathology, as well as Molecular Genetic Pathology.

 A variety of specimen sources may be submitted for DNA-based identification including, but not limited to: